angelo-wf/LakeSnes/bugs.md

   - Some sound effects sound off, and start mixing into the music
   - Clearing of text and such is too slow, some other odd glitches
 - Alien vs Predator
-  - Flashes black every other frame in game
+  - Flashes black every other frame in-game
 - Battle Blaze
   - Title on title screen is scrolled wrong for a frame every so often (more often after menu shows up)
 - Battle Grand Prix